FTC Backs Off Kids' Privacy Law Amid Age Verification Debate

 🔒 Pro insight: The FTC's decision may embolden tech companies to exploit age verification loopholes, increasing risks for minors online.

-EPIC Electronic Privacy · Caroline Anders
+EPEPIC Electronic Privacy· Caroline Anders

 Related Pings